Symplectic Rigidity of Fibers in Cotangent Bundles of Open Riemann Surfaces: Proof of

-For $l \in \R$, let $W'_l:= \Phi(W_l)$, where $W_l$ was defined in \Cref{subsection:geometric-setup}.
+Let us now recall some notation from \Cref{subsection:geometric-setup}.
+Recall from \eqref{equation:w'} that $W':= \bigcup_{l \in \R} W'_l$ is a hypersurface ``with holes", where $W'_l:= \Phi(W_l)$ and $W_l$ was defined in \eqref{equation:wl}.
 Noting that $W_l \sub X$ and $J= \Phi_*J'$ in $\Phi(X)$, one can check that $W'_l$ is $J$-holomorphic.
 Positivity of intersection and the invariance in families of the intersection number then implies the following properties which we collect as a lemma.

-\lem The following properties hold: \begin{itemize} \item[(i)] $W'_{l_1} \cap u^{\pm}_{l_2} =\emptyset $ for any $l_1, l_2 \in \R$. \item[(ii)] $u^+_{l_1} \cap u^-_{l_2}= \emptyset$ for any $l_1, l_2 \in \R$. \item[(iii)] $u^+_{l_1} \cap u^+_{l_2}= $ \item[(iv)] The analog of (iii) holds with ``$-$" in place of ``$+$". \end{itemize} \elem
+\lem The following properties hold: \begin{itemize} \item[(i)] $W'_{l_1} \cap u^{\pm}_{l_2} =\emptyset $ for any $l_1, l_2 \in \R$. \item[(ii)] $u^+_{l_1} \cap u^-_{l_2}= \emptyset$ for any $l_1, l_2 \in \R$. \item[(iii)] $u^+_{l_1} \cap u^+_{l_2}= $ \item[(iv)] The analog of (iii) holds with ``$-$" in place of ``$+$". \end{itemize}